2022–23 Oakland Golden Grizzlies men's basketball team

 The 2022–23 Oakland Golden Grizzlies men's basketball team represented Oakland University in the 2022–23 NCAA Division I men's basketball season.
 The Golden Grizzlies, led by 39th-year head coach Greg Kampe, played their home games at the Athletics Center O'rena in Auburn Hills, Michigan as members of the Horizon League.
+They finished the season 13–18, 11–9 in Horizon League play to finish in fifth place.
+They were defeated by eventual tournament champions Northern Kentucky in the quarterfinal round of the Horizon League tournament.

 Previous season

 The Golden Grizzlies finished the 2021–22 season 20–12, 12–7 in Horizon League play to finish in fifth place.
 They defeated IUPUI in the first round of the Horizon League tournament before losing to Wright State in the quarterfinals.
 They declined an invitation to The Basketball Classic postseason tournament due to injuries to several players.